cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Thanks to Julia Hesse who provided feedback on behalf of the Crypto Review Panel.

-Thanks to Ian Goldberg for the bit decomposition technique used in the Sum circuit.
+Thanks to Ian Goldberg for the bit decomposition technique used in the range proofs of the Prio3 variants.

 Thanks to Junye Chen, Henry Corrigan-Gibbs, Armando Faz-Hernández, Simon Friedberger, Tim Geoghegan, Albert Liu, Brandon Pitman, Mariana Raykova,